comrade-coop/apocryph/spec/BACKLOG.md

 Another way to implement first-class IPDR images would be to develop a `containerd` [plugin](https://github.com/containerd/containerd/blob/main/docs/PLUGINS.md) which handles image downloads using our (surprisingly functional, considering the code size) [IPDR transport](../pkg/ipdr) -- or better yet, getting IPDR support merged into mainline `containerd`.
 A potential hurdle to actually doing that is that Constellation has hardcoded their [`containerd` config](https://github.com/edgelesssys/constellation/blob/main/image/base/mkosi.skeleton/usr/etc/containerd/config.toml) as part of the base layer that is later attested to.

+### Secret encryption done with AESGCM directly

+Status: Correct as needed

+Currently, we encrypt secrets' data ([(see `EncryptWith`/`DecryptWith`)](../pkg/crypto/key_management.go)) with AESGCM directly, forgoing using any libraries that could do this for us and give us a more generic encrypted package.
+Ideally, given that the rest of the code uses `go-jose` we would use `go-jose`'s encryption facilities directly -- however, JWE objects base64-encode the whole ciphertext... making them ~33% less efficient in terms of space on-wire!
+Hence, we opt to directly write the bytes ourselves and save on some space.

+Some ways to improve the situation would be to contribute `BSON` functionallity to `go-jose` (unfortunatelly, such functionallity would not be standards-compliant, unless someone goes the whole way to suggest `BSON` (or other binary) serialization for [RFC7516](https://www.rfc-editor.org/rfc/rfc7516.html)), to switch to using PKCS11 instead of JSON Web Keys, or implementing our own key provider for `ocicrypt` (which was the reason to start using JSON Web Keys in the first place), perhaps one based on [ERC-5630](https://eips.ethereum.org/EIPS/eip-5630).

 ## Missing features

 ### Storage reliability